ga-wdi-boston/http-study/README.md

 ![URL](images/http1-url-structure.png)

 > Technically, the term 'resource' refers to an abstraction that your application uses; depending on what the application does, a resource might be a 'Car', a 'Person', a 'User', or an 'Order Cart'.
-A single resource can be represented in multiple different ways by the server, including through HTML, PDF files, and images.
-What we really mean when we say 'resource' above is a _representation_ of some resource.
+A single resource can be represented in multiple different ways by the server, including through HTML pages, PDF files, and images.
+What we really mean when we say 'resource' above is a _representation_ of a resource.

 ### HTTP :: Demo